 Keep scrolling for our roundup of the best new, classic and cult scents that anyone would want to find under their tree this Christmas.

-Perfume heads would classify this fragrance as an Eastern scent, thanks to its notes of sambac jasmine, vanilla and lavender.
-It’s light but has longevity, is floral but has a kick, and is just so super simple that it’ll undoubtedly earn the title of your signature scent.
+Perfume heads would classify this fragrance as an Eastern scent thanks to its notes of sambac jasmine, vanilla and lavender.
+It’s light but has longevity with a floral vibe.
+It’s also just so simple that it’ll undoubtedly earn the title of your signature scent.